Collapsed Florida building drew global visitors, residents | Law-Order

 About half the building's roughly 130 units were affected, and rescuers pulled at least 35 people from the wreckage in the first hours after the collapse.

-Ride Jadallah, an assistant Miami-Dade County fire chief, said that while listening devices placed on and in the wreckage had picked up no voices, they had detected possible banging noises, giving rescuers hope some are alive.
-Rescuers were tunneling into the wreckage from below, going through the building's underground parking garage.
+Television video early Friday showed crews still fighting flareups of fires on the rubble piles.
+Intermittent rain over South Florida is also hampering the search.

-Personal belongings were evidence of shattered lives amid the wreckage of the Champlain, which was built in 1981 in Surfside, a small suburb northwest of Miami.
+Personal belongings were evidence of shattered lives amid the wreckage of the Champlain, which was built in 1981 in Surfside, a small suburb north of Miami Beach.
 A children's bunk bed perched precariously on a top floor, bent but intact and apparently inches from falling into the rubble.
 A comforter lay on the edge of a lower floor.
 Televisions.
 Computers.
 Chairs.

 Argentines Dr. Andres Galfrascoli, his husband, Fabian Nuñez, and their 6-year-old daughter, Sofia, had spent Wednesday night there at an apartment belonging to a friend, Nicolas Fernandez.